tigerchen52/PEARL/README.md

 # PEARL
-The repo structure is shown below.
+The repo structure is shown below. <br>
 The `data` directory contains all data needed for training and evaluation. <br>
 The `output` directory has our model (PEARL-small), and you can use it to reproduce the results reported in Table 1. <br>
 The `source` directory includes all the source code for our framework.
 ```